vS-Graphs: Tightly Coupling Visual SLAM and 3D Scene Graphs Exploiting Hierarchical Scene Understanding: Proposed Method

 where $\mathbf{n}_i$ and $\mathbf{n}_j$ are the normalized values of normal vectors of the two wall planes.
 The cost reaches zero for perfectly parallel walls ($\mathbf{n}_i \parallel \mathbf{n}_j$) and increases proportionally with angular deviation, providing a numerically stable measure of parallelism.
 Similarly, perpendicularity is calculated as:

 Finally, a centroid consistency term $c_{\mathbf{\nu}_r}$ keeps the room centroid $\mathbf{\nu}_r$ aligned with the mean of its wall centroids.
 The overall cost function for room-level constraints is: were $N_{\parallel}$ and $N_{\perp}$ denote the number of parallel and perpendicular walls.
-Hence, when no parallel or perpendicular relations are detected, only the Euclidean-norm–based centroid update is activated, preserving localization accuracy while enhancing the structural coherence of the 3D scene graph. \\ \\ \textbf{Floors.} A floor $\delta_{f}^K = \{\mathbf{\Delta}_r, \mathbf{\nu}_f, \pi_{floor}^{K_i}\}$ is defined by a set of rooms $\mathbf{\Delta}_r$, all sharing a common horizontal reference plane $\pi_{floor}^{K_i}$ and the floor centroid $\mathbf{\nu}_f$.
+Hence, when no parallel or perpendicular relations are detected, only the Euclidean-norm–based centroid update is activated, preserving localization accuracy while enhancing the structural coherence of the 3D scene graph.
+The factor weights were determined empirically by evaluating different configurations on a subset of sequences and selecting values that balance structural regularization with reprojection accuracy.
+These weights are fixed across all datasets and sequences without per-dataset tuning.
+All weight values are provided in the open-source implementation to facilitate reproducibility. \\ \\ \textbf{Floors.} A floor $\delta_{f}^K = \{\mathbf{\Delta}_r, \mathbf{\nu}_f, \pi_{floor}^{K_i}\}$ is defined by a set of rooms $\mathbf{\Delta}_r$, all sharing a common horizontal reference plane $\pi_{floor}^{K_i}$ and the floor centroid $\mathbf{\nu}_f$.
 The floor plane is associated with the constituent rooms if it satisfies the co-planarity condition within a vertical tolerance.
 In practice, this validation step is ignored in the current vS-Graphs implementation due to its single-floor design constraint.
 Additionally, its spatial extent is bounded by the union of all constituent room boundaries.
 The floor centroid $\mathbf{\nu}_f$ is computed as the weighted arithmetic mean of all constituent room centroids: where $N_r = |\mathbf{\Delta}_{room}|$.
 The cost function to optimize the floor's vertex node is calculated as follows: where $h(\dots)$ is a hierarchical mapping function that associates the floor's structural components with its centroid.